flynn/flynn/README.md

 ## Todo

+* Proper handling of errors, and some kind of testing
 * Runtime config (keys, acls, etc) stored in etcd for clustering
 * ACLs (assign keyname access to URL patterns)
 * Action routes (multiple receivers based on URL pushed to)